astronomer/docs/astro/connect-aws.md

 <TabItem value="Amazon Route 53">

-Use Amazon Route 53 to connect internet applications running on AWS or on-premises to Astro.
+Use Amazon Route 53 to provide access for Astro to Private hosted zone.

 #### Prerequisites